 Yes, farming is one of the leading causes of decline in Great British species and biodiversity, it has been for hundreds of years.
 Those same farmers want to portray the fox as the big villain in this whole piece, but it’s a handy distraction from the undeniable fact that their practices have had a significantly more deleterious effect on the UK’s natural world than any fucking fox!

 The red fox is emblematic of so many things, but I propose it should be the emblem of human environmental denialism.
 As this persecuted symbol, blamed for so many ills in the natural world that are, in fact, mostly the responsibility of the very people blaming them, and calling to kill them.
 I think they represent perfectly the hypocrisy of those so-called ‘countryside’ allies.
 They proclaim to be more ‘in touch’ with nature than their ‘townie’ equivalents and yet they seem to have little fundamental understanding of biology, of environmental science, of ethology or ecology and are more immersed in an anachronistic culture of bloodlust and pompous foppery.
-Fuck ‘em all!
+Our ecosystems are in crisis and the environment gives no shits about your traditions!

 The red fox is the largest extant predator we have left in the UK, and they are a ridiculously successful species.
 They do not hunt for fun, as I have explained.
 Nor are urban foxes desperate and mangy cousins of the noble countryside version (that’s still held up as a villain).
 In fact recent studies have demonstrated dispersal of urban populations into the countryside.
 The urban fox is a not ‘different’ to the rural fox they’re literally the same damn animals!
 They wander into and out of towns and cities, presumably in response to food pressures, maybe wintering in suburbs when food is scarce in the wild but we’re busy throwing Christmas dinners and producing untold amounts of waste.
 They eat our waste!
 How many species am I going to have to throw that out as a boon with!
 We throw away millions of pounds worth of waste per year and foxes and pigeons are just two of the species covered so far who save us a substantial bill for cleaning it up!